subhoshreep/task-management-webpage/README.md

 # task-management-webpage
-task management system created using  python flask and html install the following in vscode pip install flask pip install Flask-SQLAlchemy install extension Jinja2==2.11.3
+task management system created using  python flask and html. you need to install the following in vscode pip install flask pip install Flask-SQLAlchemy install extension Jinja2==2.11.3